c-sanders/BoostAndQtThreads/README.md

 	# Suffix rules
 	# ============

+	# Pay particular attention to the following suffix rule.
+	#
-	# The following suffix rule tells make how to build Qt moc files from .hpp files.
+	# It tells make how to build Qt moc files from the corresponding .hpp files.

 	.hpp.moc :